Peter5793/Python_coding/README.md

 |-----|------------|
 |oop-old cofeee-machine | From Udemy 100 days of coding, using OOp to demomstrate how a coffee machine works.|
 |old_coffee_machine | Does not have OOP principles, simple program thatr simulates how a coffee machine works|
+|Churn_rate| Analyze churn for a Banking institution.
+Predict and find top features